Hybrid Math 7

 We make time for students to build friendships.
 Short brain breaks during class and a lunch recess following class during means time for students to chat and socialize.
 Having math buddies makes learning more fun.

-Pacing, Homework, Grading, Math 7 Standards
+Math 7 Standards, Pacing, Homework, Grading,

 This is a self-contained Math 7 class.
 Parents do not need to supplement their student’s learning.
 Everything a student needs for Math 7 is taught in this course.